Top 10 Foods Highest in Vitamin B12 (Cobalamin)

 People at Risk of a Vitamin B12 Deficiency

-- Older Adults with Atrophic Gastritis - Atrophic Gastritis is a condition affecting 30-50% of adults over age 50 and hampers their ability to absorb vitamin B12 from natural foods.
+- People with Atrophic Gastritis - Atrophic gastritis is a condition involving chronic inflammation of the lining of the stomach, which leads to thinning of the lining.
+This reduces the body's ability to absorb vitamin B12.
 Supplements are recommended for people in this group.
-(2)
+(6)

-- Proton pump inhibitors, such as omeprazole (Prilosec) and lansoprazole (Prevacid), which are used to treat gastric or pepetic ulcer disease can inhibit absorption of vitamin B12.
+- Proton pump inhibitors, such as omeprazole (Prilosec) and lansoprazole (Prevacid), which are used to treat gastric or peptic ulcer disease, can inhibit absorption of vitamin B12.
+(8,9)

 Sublingual B12 or B12 Injections?